pruje/libbash.sh/docs/libbash.md

 ---------------------------------------------------------------
 <a name="lb_df_space_left"></a>
 ### lb_df_space_left
-Get space left on partition (in bytes).
+Get space left on partition in bytes.

 #### Usage
 ```bash
 lb_df_space_left PATH
 ```
+Note: PATH may also be a device path (e.g. /dev/sda1)

 #### Exit codes
 - 0: OK